 ‘Il Ragazzo Invisibile’

-From the outset, screenwriting trio Fabbri, Rampoldi and Sardo ensure Michele sits uncomfortably on the periphery of his peer group.
-Neither accepted nor disliked; his presence at school verging on invisibility to all but two bullies.
-Both of whom make Michele’s life a living hell, as they torment and humiliate him at every opportunity.
-His situation made worse by his mother (Valeria Golino), who is the local Police Inspector.
+From the outset, young Michele sits uncomfortably on the periphery of his peer group, neither accepted nor disliked; his presence at school verges on invisibility to all but two bullies.
+Both of these boys make Michele’s life a living hell, as they devise new torments that seek to humiliate him at every opportunity, mainly due to Michele’s mother (Valeria Golino) being the local Police Inspector.

 Director: Gabriele Salvatores